dreamfactorysoftware/platform-wiki/Platform-Documentation/PaaS-Deployment/Deploying-to-Pivotal-CF.md

 ```

 Edit this copy with your favorite editor and change **[app-name]** and **[host-name]** to appropriate values for your app and host names.
 These can be the
 same but must be unique across the Pivotal environment.
 Remember, we're using **my-dsp** for our names.
-So your manifest should look something like this:
+So your manifest should look like this:

 ```yml
 ---